SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Python/md-docs/Flask/LinuxARM64/QuickStart/flask-linuxarm64-quickStart-runApplication.md

 `<your_run_command>` can be something like `python3 app.py` or `flask run`

+&nbsp;

 **Note**
 - Don’t run app in reloader/hot-reload mode as it breaks instrumentation.
 For example, you can disable the auto reload with --noreload.

+&nbsp;

+If you encounter any difficulties, please consult the [troubleshooting section](https://signoz.io/docs/instrumentation/flask/#troubleshooting-your-installation) for assistance.